izikeros/blog/content/posts/posts/2023-02-08-avoiding_overfitting_in_Kaggle_competitions.md

 <a id="advanced-methods-for-avoiding-overfitting"></a>
 ## Advanced methods for avoiding overfitting
 <a id="stacking"></a>
-### Stacking
-Stacking is an ensemble technique that combines the predictions of multiple models to produce a single prediction.
-It involves training multiple models on different portions of the training data and then using their predictions as features to train a meta-model.
-This technique can lead to improved performance compared to using a single model.

 <a id="adversarial-validation"></a>
 ### Adversarial Validation
 Adversarial Validation is a technique used to evaluate the generalization performance of a model by creating a validation set that is similar to the test set.
 The idea is to train the model on the training set, and then evaluate its performance on the validation set, which is obtained by combining samples from the training set and the test set.